iobis/manual/eml.md

   - `keyword` : Note only one keyword per keyword field is allowed.
   - `keywordThesaurus` : e.g. ASFA

-- `additionalInfo` : OBIS checks this EML field for harvesting.
-It should contain _marine, harvested by iOBIS_.
-  - `para`

 - `coverage`
   - `geographicCoverage`
     - `geographicDescription`: a short text description of the area.
 E.g. the river mounth of the Scheldt Estuary.